 You can see what version of Chrome you’re running by clicking on the 3 vertical dots in the upper right of the Chrome toolbar, then clicking Help, then clicking About Google Chrome.

-In this example, by looking at the main window that appears, you can see that the user has Chrome version 80.
+A new screen will appear.
+In this example, you can see that the user has Chrome version 85: